teaNoPot/teaNoPot/README.md

 👋 Hi, I'm ro333

-👨‍💻 ALL STACKS Developer | 🌍 Based in Paris
+👨‍💻 Cloud/Devops/Platform/WhateverBuzzWordNext Engineer | 🌍 Based in Paris

 📚 My hobbies include reading books, writing, and strumming my guitar strings.
 Guitar music has become not just a passion but a language of emotions for me.